Frewacom/pywalfox/README.md

 [<img src="https://img.shields.io/amo/dw/pywalfox">](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/)
 [<img src="https://img.shields.io/github/license/frewacom/pywalfox">](https://www.mozilla.org/en-US/MPL/2.0/FAQ/)

-> Dynamic theming of Firefox using your Pywal colors
+> Dynamic theming of Firefox (and Thunderbird) using your Pywal colors

-- Tired of Firefox not respecting your gorgeous Pywal colors like the rest of your system?
+- Tired of Firefox and Thunderbird not respecting your gorgeous Pywal colors like the rest of your system?
 - Looking to rack up some karma :arrow_up: on [/r/unixporn](https://reddit.com/r/unixporn)?

-Introducing **Pywalfox**, an [add-on for Firefox](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) that themes the browser with your [Pywal](https://github.com/dylanaraps/pywal) colors using the official [Firefox Theme API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/theme)!
+Introducing **Pywalfox**, an add-on for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) and [Thunderbird](https://addons.thunderbird.net/sv-SE/thunderbird/addon/pywalfox/) that themes the browser with your [Pywal](https://github.com/dylanaraps/pywal) colors using the official [Theme API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/theme) from Mozilla!

 With Pywalfox you can:
 - [x] Customize the colors of almost every UI element
-- [x] Automatically theme DuckDuckGo :duck: (optional)
+- [x] Automatically theme DuckDuckGo :duck: searches in Firefox (optional)
 - [x] Have bold text, styled dropdowns and much more (optional)
-- [x] Easily update the browser theme using the add-on and/or the command line
+- [x] Easily update the theme using the add-on and/or the command line
 - [x] Automatically switch between a dark and a light theme based on the time of day

 ![](images/neon_demo.gif)

 ## Requirements
-- Firefox
+- Firefox and/or Thunderbird
 - Python (version 2.7.x or 3.x)
 - [Pywal](https://github.com/dylanaraps/pywal)
 - [Pywalfox native messaging application](https://github.com/Frewacom/pywalfox-native)